joaoreberti/munch/README.md

 - Hi, I'm João Reberti and first of all let me say I had a lot of fun developing this app. 🥳
 - This fullstack app was made possible via [Remix's Indie Stack](./Remix-README.md)
 - The app is reachable at https://smunch-e712.fly.dev/
+  - Fly was already implemented and setting it up was a breeze.
+Plus it was free host and database (which is nothing more than a file but I digress).
 - Just register a new account and have fun finding any bugs 🐞

 ## Goal